Jake-Baum/asset-recommender/README.md

 - The `type` of the asset is one that the customer has already taken a loan out for on a previous asset.
 i.e. If a customer has taken out a loan for an asset of type `CONSTRUCTION`, then we will only recommend assets with type `CONSTRUCTION`, and not of type `AGRICULTURE`, for example.
-- The customer can afford the loan.
-That is, the customer's `affordability` is greater than or equal to the current amount that they are paying for all active loans.
-The current amount a customer is paying for a single loan is calculated as the sum of the costs of all the assets associated with the loan, divided by the total number of customers that are associated to the loan. e.g. if customer `A` currently has two active loans on a certain date for £10,000 each, one of which is split between them and another customer `B`, customer `A`'s current outgoings would be `10,000 + (10,000 / 2) = 15,000`.

 The application contains a single endpoint that takes in a date value as query parameter, and returns a map of customer IDs to a list of assets that are recommended for them, on that date.